-The Council for the Township of Tudor and Cashel is comprised of the Reeve, Deputy Reeve and three Councillors representing the residents and property owners of Tudor and Cashel Township.
+The Council for the Township of Tudor and Cashel is comprised of the Mayor, Deputy Mayor and three Councillors representing the residents and property owners of Tudor and Cashel Township.

 The role of Council is to represent the public and to consider the well-being and best interests of the Municipality as a whole, for the long term.